A sunny harbour with shining yachts and boats, with mountains and blue skies in the background

 You won’t need your passport to get into Monaco if arriving from France.

-For a more leisurely journey, you might choose to arrive by sea – many companies offer yacht access or ferry services from other parts of the French Riviera.
+You can also arrive by sea – many companies offer yacht access or ferry services from other parts of the French Riviera.

 And if you’re driving, take the A8 motorway, but be prepared for narrow city streets and limited parking.